kavv210/aurrusfinal-ops-starter/content/pages/services.md

     text: >
       From executive searches to bulk hiring — our recruitment experts tailor solutions to your scale.
       End‑to‑end hiring support that drives real business impact.
+      At Aurrus Consulting, we believe great teams are the foundation of great companies.
+      We use smart data and human insight to identify top-tier candidates faster and better.
     image:
       url: /images/talent-vector.svg
       altText: Talent acquisition vector